-Imagine this, your partner leans over to you, kisses you on the cheek, and tells you how happy he/she is that the two of you are together.
-Then, before they leave for work, they scribble “I love you” on a pad of paper for you to find.
-This would make all of us feel deeply loved and cared for.
-Then, later that day, or even the next day, your partner blindsides you with anger, coldness, and criticisms at a seemingly innocent mistake you had made.
-The tone of their voice is condescending and their demeanor is ice cold.
-They ask you, “Why would you do this?!”.
+Imagine your partner reaches over and grabs your hand and tells you how happy that the two of you met.
+Then, before your love leaves for work, he/she scribbles “I love you” on a pad of paper for you to find.
+These types of gestures make us feel appreciated and loved.
+Then imagine, later that day, or even the next day, your partner blindsides you with anger, coldness, and criticisms for no apparent reason.
+The tone of their voice is cold and condescending as your partner interrogates you.

 Would you still feel loved?
 This kind of “love” is not real love at all.
 It is not healthy, and most of all, it erodes our self-esteem.
 That sort of love is conditional, and it fades, the minute we make mistakes, real or perceived, and when we fail to meet the idealized expectations of those that claim they love us.